 Gulfport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-In terms of college education, Gulfport is nearly on par with the US average for all cities of 21.84%: 20.75% of adults 25 and older in Gulfport have a bachelor's degree or advanced degree.
+The education level of Gulfport citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.75% of adults 25 and older in Gulfport have a college degree.

 The per capita income in Gulfport in 2010 was $20,825, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $83,300 for a family of four.
 However, Gulfport contains both very wealthy and poor people as well.